-All new police officers should be enrolled in a program akin to the Dutchess County Law Enforcement Academy, which subscribes to an updated training program that is, diversified with culturally responsive training with an inclusive & holistic approach for modern day law enforcement practices.
-Dutchess County Training for law enforcement officers is collaboratively working in the context and guidance of President Obama's Task Force on 21st Century Policing (dated May 2015) as are other departments around the state in response to Gov. Andrew Cuomo's Executive Order No. 203.
+All new police officers who have not successfully completed Police Academy should be enrolled in a program akin to the Dutchess County Law Enforcement Academy, which subscribes to an updated training program that is diversified with culturally responsive training with an inclusive & holistic approach for modern day law enforcement practices.
+Dutchess County Training for law enforcement officers is collaboratively working in the context and guidance of President

+Obama's Task Force on 21st Century Policing (dated May 2015) as are other departments around the state in response to Gov. Andrew Cuomo's Executive Order No. 203.